pawcoding/astro-loader-pocketbase/README.md

 Since the goal of the `render` function is to render the content as HTML, it's recommended to use a field of type `editor` (rich text) in PocketBase as content.

-If you specify an array of fields, the loader will wrap the content of these fields in a `<section>` and concatenate them.
+If you specify an array of fields, the loader will wrap the content of these fields in a `<section>` and concatenate them; each section will have an `id` attribute matching the content field name.

 ### Images and files